This article explains which lens is suitable for portrait photography. If you are looking for a lens for portrait shots, this article will help you.

 3. Wide-angle lens

-A wide-angle lens, also called a short focal length lens, has a focal length less than 40 mm for full-frame DSLR cameras, for example, 35 mm, 28 mm, 24 mm, 17 mm, or 14 mm.
+A wide-angle lens, also called a short focal length lens, has a focal length of less than 40 mm for full-frame DSLR cameras, for example, 35 mm, 28 mm, 24 mm, 17 mm, or 14 mm.

 4. Macro lens